 It’s possible that even the biggest outdoor enthusiast might not want to be tied down to one store.
 You may want to spend the rewards you earn on a credit card at places outside of the Sportsman’s Guide.
 The Chase Freedom Unlimited® could be a good alternative.

-This $0 annual fee card is simple — Earn a 1.5% cash back on travel purchased through Chase, 3% on dining and drugstores, and 1.5% on all other purchases.
+This $0 annual fee card is simple — Earn unlimited 1.5% cash back on travel purchased through Chase, 3% on dining and drugstores, and 1.5% on all other purchases.

 Use the points you earn for travel or gift cards at the Chase Ultimate Rewards® website, or spend them at Amazon.com.
 If you just want straight cash back, you can get it as an account statement credit or an electronic deposit into an eligible U.S.-based checking or savings account.